 We started in a room with casks of vinegar, then moved to a room where Silvano discussed the various types of wines made at Casanova with special emphasis on their new sparkling white.
 We finished in the room for balsamic vinegar where he described how they make their balsamic, strictly from vinegar and wine as is true of all good balsamics.

 Lunch was in an arbor, set among flowering shrubs, olive trees, cypress and vineyards although somewhat incongruously with free range chicken ducks and peacocks wandering around.

 Our table was initially set with a plate of cheese, bruschetta with an arabiatta salsa, bread with Casanova’s organic olive oil, caprese salad and a bowl of chickpea salad.
-Then our server put their balsamic on the caprese and a bit of ricotta.
+Then our server put the vineyard’s balsamic on the caprese and a bit of ricotta.
 All of it delicious!!